 This is a rare part of the Napa Valley where most of the landscape on the hills is not planted to grapes – rather cattle graze on the lower slopes and the vegetation is grassland dotted with old oak trees.
 It is also a favorite spot for locals enjoying peaceful strolls in the country.
 And for wayward tourists who have gotten lost – perhaps trying to find their way over to the Silverado Trail.

-The 2017 Pilcrow Cabernet Sauvignon Ghost Block Vineyard (100% varietal) is dark ruby in color with a freshness across the bouquet – with aromas of red cherry, raspberry and as the wine opens further hints of dried herbs.
-Plenty of depth across the palate offering flavors of red berries, currants and cherry.
-There is a finesse and a balance in this style of wine that is extremely gratifying – revealing the finer nuances of both the varietal and site – characteristics that are typically lost in riper contemporary bottlings from the Napa Valley.
-Lingers with a light grip of tannins – the wine’s textural feel is a highly appealing attribute on the finish.
+The 2017 Pilcrow Cabernet Sauvignon Ghost Block Vineyard (100% varietal) is dark ruby in color with a freshness across the bouquet showing aromas of red cherry, raspberry and as the wine opens further hints of dried herbs.
+There is plenty of depth across the palate with flavors of red berries, currants and cherry.
+There is a finesse and a balance in this style of wine that is extremely gratifying – revealing the finer nuances of both the varietal and site – characteristics that are typically lost in riper contemporary bottlings from Napa Valley.
+It lingers with a light grip of tannins; the wine’s textural feel is a highly appealing attribute on the finish.

 To borrow from the social media world, this is a wine without any Instagram filters.
 Only 175 cases of this beauty were produced – it is one of the top wines we tried from the 2017 vintage in the Napa Valley.

 And this is the first time the Hoxey family has allowed a producer to vineyard designate wine from this particular vineyard.
-In addition to the Ghost Block Vineyard Pilcrow also sources from the Hillwalker vineyard on Mt.
+In addition to the Ghost Block Vineyard Pilcrow also sources from the Hillwalker Vineyard and Archer & Byrd Vineyard, both on Mt.
 Veeder and the Granite Lake Vineyard on the upper reaches of Howell Mountain.

 And personally, this name refers to a new chapter in their own lives – Sara had recently left Duckhorn to start both her distribution company and Pilcrow.